gsysko/Conversation-Design-System/README.md

 - Files must contain a "⚛️ symbols" page, containing the symbols and building blocks necessary to define all functionality of a component.
-- Files must conatin a "💁‍ component overview", showing examples of how components are typically configured.
+- Files must contain a "💁‍ component overview", showing examples of how components are typically configured.
 </div>